 Reference Difference Remarks Part I, Section 4 Chapter 7, paragraph 7.4 Missed approach procedures while circling are different.
 See EHAM AD 2, EHBD AD 2, EHBK AD 2, EHGG AD 2, EHRD AD 2.
-Part I, section 4, chapter 5 5.4.4.b When precision and non-precision approaches are published on the same chart, the published circling minima are not increased to match the highest straight-in minima.
+Chapter 5, paragraph 5.4.4.b When precision and non-precision approaches are published on the same chart, the published circling minima are not increased to match the highest straight-in minima.
 If the minima of the instrument approach procedure that precedes the circling manoeuvre are higher than the circling minima, the higher minima are applicable.